 NA The organization does not provide counseling services designed to help individuals make decisions about their pregnancies.

-Examples: Related experience can include: (1) experience in pregnancy counseling; (2) experience in family and children’s services and training in pregnancy counseling; or (3) experience in counseling and training in pregnancy counseling.
+Examples: Related experience can include: (1) experience in options counseling; (2) experience in family and children’s services and training in options counseling; or (3) experience in counseling and training in options counseling.

 PS 2.02

-Supervisors of personnel providing education services are qualified by:
+Supervisors of personnel providing education and/or support services are qualified by:

-an advanced degree in education or a comparable human service field; or
+an advanced degree in a health or human service field; or

-a bachelor’s degree in education or a comparable human service field and two years’ related experience.
+a bachelor’s degree in a health or human service field and two years’ related experience.

-NA The organization does not provide education services.

 PS 2.03